Federal Highway Administration (FHWA) Grants

 MTC distributes Federal Highway Administration (FHWA) funds to projects throughout the Bay Area that have been prioritized in the regional long-range transportation plan, Plan Bay Area.

-Federal Highway Administration (FHWA) funds are flexible grants that can be spent on investments for roads and highways — as well as public transit and bicycle and pedestrian projects.
+Federal Highway Administration (FHWA) programs provide MTC with flexible funds that can be spent on investments for roads and highways — as well as public transit and bicycle and pedestrian projects.

-MTC developed the One Bay Area Grant (OBAG) program to guide the distribution of the region’s share of FHWA funding.
+MTC developed the One Bay Area Grant (OBAG) program and Carbon Reduction Program (CRP) to guide the distribution of the region’s share of FHWA funding.

 Previous Federal Funds

-Before the One Bay Area Grant Program (OBAG), MTC distributed federal funds according to a policy referred to as Cycle 1.
+Before the OBAG, MTC distributed federal funds according to a policy referred to as Cycle 1.

-Plan Bay Area 2050 is a regional plan to help the Bay Area become more affordable, connected, diverse, healthy and vibrant for all residents by the year 2050.
+Plan Bay Area 2050 is the adopted regional plan to help the Bay Area become more affordable, connected, diverse, healthy and vibrant for all residents by the year 2050.

 Caltrans and the California Transportation Commission also invest additional FHWA funds on projects that benefit the Bay Area.